miguelraz/PathToPerformance/README.md

-In fact, the vast majority of codes were the same wrapped Fortran codes (dopri, Sundials, and LSODA which is actually just an old version of Sundials) however, those were all written in the 80's and 90's and there has been a lot of research, not to mention a small change in computer architecture, since that happened so along the lines of one: use newer algorithms, make them internally SIMD and multithread, etc. along the lines of two: there have been some "addons" or external software in MATLAB for doing this, but it required "choosing" a specific type of ODE solver.
+In fact, the vast majority of codes were the same wrapped Fortran codes (dopri, Sundials, and LSODA which is actually just an old version of Sundials) however, those were all written in the 80's and 90's and there has been a lot of research, not to mention a small change in computer architecture, since that happened so along the lines of one: use newer algorithms, make them internally SIMD and multithreadbrom, etc. along the lines of two: there have been some "addons" or external software in MATLAB for doing this, but it required "choosing" a specific type of ODE solver.
 Now, you can give it generically any DE solver for any kind of DE, and you can do extended analysis on it with the built-in tools and 3, there really isn't a comprehensive suite which handles the wide variety of differential equations MATLAB does ODEs, DAEs and DDEs (delay differential equations).
 BVPs too